Instamrkt/slate/source/includes/_websocket_api_calls_chat.md

 Parameter | Default | Description
 --------- | ------- | -----------
-text | "" | The text you want to send. targets | null | An array with string of game ids, or a single string containing a game id to which the message is to be broadcast.
+text | null | The text you want to send. targets | null | An array with string of game ids, or a single string containing a game id to which the message is to be broadcast.
 Single target recommended.

 ### Response codes